Deployment

 Applications may be deployed using a variety of installer technologies, such as executable file (.exe), or to the Google Play store, Apple App Store, Microsoft Store, or ArcGIS Marketplace.

-To build and deploy an application developed with ArcGIS Maps SDK for Unity, you need:
+To build and deploy an application developed with ArcGIS Maps SDK for Unity, you should:

 General deployment settings